IMOP-lab/DEFN-pytorch/README.md

   <img src="https://github.com/IIPL-HangzhouDianziUniversity/DEFN-Pytorch/blob/main/Tables/finetuen_Comprehensive.png"width=100% height=100%>
 </div>
 <p align=center>
-  Figure 9: The Fine-tuning Results using Comprehensive Strategy.
+  Figure 9: The Fine-tuning Results using the Comprehensive Strategy.
 </p>

 Segmentation results of fine-tuning after comprehensive macular hole injection training, comparing the proposed DEFN, DEFN+DWC Loss, and prior segmentation models.
 The evaluation spans four classes: All (Average across all classes), MH (Macular Hole), ME (Macular Edema), and RA (Retina).
 The best values for each metric are highlighted in red, while the second-best values are highlighted in blue, and the values of our model are bolded.